 Public safety at the event is a top priority.
 The bonfire area will be at least 100 square feet and is subject to the Fire Chief and onsite Public Safety Personnel judgment.
 Community members are encouraged to follow COVID-19 recommendations.
 Parking along Park Drive will be reserved for Fire and Rescue to keep safety trucks and equipment closest to the fire.

 Donations at the Twelfth Night event are welcomed and will support the Pleasant Prairie Historical Society.
-Be sure to check out the Pleasant Prairie History Museum located in the recently renovated historic Dublin School.
+Be sure to check out the Pleasant Prairie History Museum located in the renovated historic Dublin School.